NSuer/User_Interface_Project_3/README.md

 #### Item Listings
 ![Item Listing Examples](src/assets/Item_Listings.png)\
-Three examples of how we could seperate the standard and bulk buying processes.
+Three examples of how we could separate the standard and bulk buying processes.
 This would help clear confusion of the actual price.

 #### Product Seperation
 ![Product Seperation Examples](src/assets/Product_Seperation.png)\
-Three examples of how popular websites, Amazon, Target, and Ebay, seperate their items.
+Three examples of how popular websites, Amazon, Target, and Ebay, separate their items.

 #### Figma
 ![Figma Picture](src/assets/Figma.png)\
-We also created a figma digital sketch of the homepage.
+We also created a digital sketch using Figma of the homepage.
 You can use this link to view it: [link](https://www.figma.com/design/YuXij3fd8w6rPIs51JV1G0/Figma-basics?node-id=601-9&t=cAYFKjjlQhCwvhNZ-1)

 ### 4. Feedback